tbarron/dtm/README.md

     generally the same as local time in Greenwich, England.

 ## dt objects

 The main thing dtm exports is the 'dt' object.
-It wraps a standard Python datetime object so that we can effectively add functionality to the datetime class.

-We wrap datetime rather than inheriting from it because we ran into issues with the inheritance strategy.
+It contains an epoch time and a timezone.

 The recommended method of import is:

     from dtm import dt

 ### constructor

 The dt object constructor will accept several argument schemes

 #### no arguments

     myobj = dt()

 Create a dt object containing the current date and time.
 This is analogous to

     myobj = datetime().now()

 #### a list of ints (year, month, day, hour, minute, second)

     myobj = dt(2011, 10, 9)

 At least year, month, and day are required.
 Hour, minute, and second are